byronPantoja/my_expenses_app_demo/README.md

 First big app build in Flutter.
 This is a follow along project with Acdemind.

 I started learning Flutter in 2019, but I took a break from learning Dart/Flutter to focus on really understanding JavaScript first, since I invested so much into it already.
-So after a few projects learning how microservices work, what microfrontends are, and how to build a full-stack apps in JS (React/React-Native/TypeScript/Node/Next/MongoDB/Firebase) -- I've decided to revisit Flutter to compare it to building projects in React-Native.
+So after a few projects learning how microservices work, what microfrontends are, and how to build a full-stack apps in JS (React/React-Native/TypeScript/Node/Next/MongoDB/Firebase) --

+#### TLDR;

+I've decided to revisit Flutter to compare it to building projects in React-Native.

 ## Getting Started